Home

 In late October 2018, Samourai Wallet developers announced that some of their users were under dusting attacks.
 The company sent out a tweet warning users about the attacks and explaining how they could protect themselves.
 Their team implemented a real-time alert for dust tracking as well as a "Do Not Spend" feature that lets users mark suspicious funds, so these are not included in future transactions.

 Since dusting attacks rely on a combined analysis of multiple addresses, if a dust fund is not moved, attackers aren't able to make the connections they need to "deanonymize" the wallets.
 Some wallets already have the ability to automatically report suspicious transactions to their users.
-Despite the dust limit of 546 satoshis, many dusting attacks today are well above it and are usually ranging from 1,000 to 5,000 satoshis.
+Despite the dust limit of 546 satoshis, many dusting attacks are above it and usually range from 1,000 to 5,000 satoshis.

-In October 2020, scammers started performing a new kind of dusting attack on the Binance Chain (BC).
+In October 2020, scammers started performing a new kind of dusting attack on the BNB Chain.
 They sent tiny amounts of BNB to multiple addresses, leaving a link to a malicious website in the transaction Memo.
 Be careful!
 This is a scam.
 There is no BNB to be claimed.

-An example of a Binance Chain dusting attack.
+An example of a BNB Chain dusting attack.

 Since Bitcoin is open and decentralized, anyone can set up a wallet and join the network without providing any personal information.
 Although all Bitcoin transactions are public and visible, it's not always easy to find the identity behind each address or transaction.
 This is what makes Bitcoin somewhat anonymous – but not completely.